-11 Years Ago: Alan Jackson, Jimmy Buffett Hit No. 1 With ‘It’s Five O’Clock Somewhere’
+14 Years Ago: Alan Jackson, Jimmy Buffett Hit No. 1 With ‘It’s Five O’Clock Somewhere’

-The song was the debut single from Jackson's ‘Greatest Hits II’ album.
-Written by Jim ‘Moose’ Brown and Don Rollins, the tune encourages libations early in the day, saying, "It's only half-past twelve but I don't care / It's five o'clock somewhere."
+"It's Five O'Clock Somewhere" was the debut single from Jackson's Greatest Hits II album.
+Written by Jim "Moose" Brown and Don Rollins, the tune encourages libations early in the day, saying, "It's only half-past 12, but I don't care / It's five o'clock somewhere."

-"Jim and I agreed what the story was, that this was a guy who decided to have a few at lunch, and then decided to stay there.
-Once that framework was there, then the lyrics were very easy for me.
-The musical setting of it was more Jim’s end of it.
+"Jim and I agreed what the story was, that this was a guy who decided to have a few at lunch and then decided to stay there.
+Once that framework was there, then the lyrics were very easy for me," Rollins continues.
+"The musical setting of it was more Jim’s end of it.
 That chorus, ‘Pour me something tall and strong …’ musically, was definitely Jim’s thing."